StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 ## Overview

-The Nagios StackPack allows StackState to connect to Nagios.
-We support the Nagios version 5.x onwards.
+The Nagios StackPack connects StackState to Nagios version 5.x onwards.

 Using this StackPack, you can: